 A truck’s size and weight aren’t the only factors that contribute to horrific crashes.
 Truckers engage in the same risky driving behaviors as other motorists.
 They operate large trucks under the influence of drugs and alcohol.
 They drive distracted and drowsy due to inadequate sleep.
 Even at low speeds, their actions have devastating consequences for the people they harm.
-Most of the damages and injures they cause is preventable.
+Most of the damages and injuries they cause are preventable.

-- Traumatic brain injuries: TBIs often affect the injured person’s physical, emotional, and cognitive abilities.
+- Traumatic brain injuries.
+TBIs often affect the injured person’s physical, emotional, and cognitive abilities.
 The National Data and Statistical Center reports that vehicular accidents cause 50 percent of all TBIs.

-- Back and spine injuries: Injured victims often sustain back injuries even in low-speed crashes.
+- Back and spine injuries.
+Injured victims often sustain back injuries even in low-speed crashes.
 While all back and neck injuries present medical challenges, spinal injuries often cause varying degrees of permanent disability.
 The National Spinal Cord Injury Statistical Center reports that vehicular accidents cause 38.6 percent of spinal injuries.

-- Severe soft tissue injuries: When a truck strikes a private passenger vehicle, the soft tissue injuries are often disabling.
+- Severe soft tissue injuries.
+When a truck strikes a private passenger vehicle, the soft tissue injuries are often disabling.
 In some cases, people with serious soft tissue injuries require long term treatment and surgical solutions.

-- Multiple fractures: Truck crash victims sometimes sustain multiple fractured and crushed bones.
+- Multiple fractures.
+Truck crash victims sometimes sustain multiple fractured and crushed bones.
 The most serious breaks require reconstruction or surgical fixation with metal pins and plates.

-- Internal damage: Large truck crashes often jar and overwhelm the body, causing serious external and internal damage.
+- Internal damage.
+Large truck crashes often jar and overwhelm the body, causing serious external and internal damage.
 Fractured bones sometimes push against or puncture internal organs and reduce normal functioning.

-- Severe burns: A serious crash sometimes causes a post-accident fire fueled by the vehicle’s gas reserves.
+- Severe burns.
+A serious crash sometimes causes a post-accident fire fueled by the vehicle’s gas reserves.
 Victims experience third, fourth, and fifth-degree burns with damage that sometimes extends to skin, fat, muscle, and bone.

 Who Is Liable for a Brooklyn Truck Accident?

-- Driver: Truckers often cause or contribute to an accident because of negligent actions and risky driving behaviors.
+- Truck driver.
+Truckers often cause or contribute to an accident because of negligent actions and risky driving behaviors.
 They sometimes have liability exposures due to inadequate or improper truck maintenance and inspection.
 Truckers often have accidents due to drowsy driving, usually due to a violation of the Federal Motor Carrier Safety Administration Hours of Service rule.

-- Employer: When a trucker is performing his job duties, his transport company/employer is vicariously liable for his actions.
+- Employer.
+When a trucker is performing his job duties, his transport company/employer is vicariously liable for his actions.
 Employers share liability for negligent hiring, supervision, and entrustment.
 They’re also responsible for installing a mandatory Electronic Logging Device in company trucks.

-- Truck owner: When a transport company leases or borrows a truck, the owner potentially shares liability for maintenance issues, defects, or contractual obligations.
+- Truck owner.
+When a transport company leases or borrows a truck, the owner potentially shares liability for maintenance issues, defects, or contractual obligations.

-- Shipper: Improper loading can result in a load shift that triggers a truck accident.
+- Shipper.
+Improper loading can result in a load shift that triggers a truck accident.
 A shipper or loading contractor shares liability for damages when they load a trailer improperly.

-- Maintenance contractor: A maintenance contractor or business shares liability when a negligent repair or service causes or contributes to an accident.
+- Maintenance contractor.
+A maintenance contractor or business shares liability when a negligent repair or service causes or contributes to an accident.

-- Truck manufacturer: Manufacturers share responsible for damages caused by a vehicle or component defect.
+- Truck manufacturer.
+Manufacturers share responsible for damages caused by a vehicle or component defect.

-- Government entities: A local government is responsible for accidents caused by its garbage trucks, service equipment, and other government-owned large trucks.
+- Government entities.
+A local government is responsible for accidents caused by its garbage trucks, service equipment, and other government-owned large trucks.
 Injured victims must seek damages through the New York Court of Claims.